-Logistically challenging, the “One Kearny” project, completed in January 2009 and located at the heart of downtown San Francisco, is short on lay down area but long on opportunities to prove technical expertise.
-Situated at the corner of Market and Kearny streets in San Francisco's Financial District, One Kearny is a Class A redevelopment combining three buildings that represent three distinct architectural periods dating back to 1900.
+Logistically challenging, the “One Kearny” project, completed in January 2009 and located at the heart of downtown San Francisco, was short on lay down area but long on opportunities to prove technical expertise.
+Situated at the corner of Market and Kearny streets in San Francisco's Financial District, One Kearny was a Class A redevelopment combining three buildings that represent three distinct architectural periods dating back to 1900.

-Demolition of the existing three-story building began in August 2007 and construction started on the new 11-story addition in November 2007.
-With zero lay down area and only 800 sq. ft. of parking lane to deliver materials, the project team has had to employ a tower crane, set 240 ft. above one of San Francisco's busiest intersections, to immediately pick up materials and place them into the building.
+Demolition of the existing three-story building began in August 2007, and construction started on the new 11-story addition in November 2007.
+With zero lay down area and only 800 sq. ft. of parking lane to deliver materials, the project team had to employ a tower crane, set 240 ft. above one of San Francisco's busiest intersections, to immediately pick up materials and place them into the building.

 - Self Perform Work Detailing